 Greetings, Wagner Students and Faculty,

-I am a Data Services Librarian at NYU, and I also serve as the liaison between the NYU Libraries and Wagner.
-This guide is a point of entry for Wagner students and faculty to access library resources, get help with research, and practice data management.
+This guide is a point of entry for Wagner students and faculty to access library resources, get help with your projects, and work with research data.

-As the liaison to Wagner, I am willing to assist with research, teaching, and learning in any way that I can.
-The Libraries offers a range of classes that may be useful to Wagner students.
-Data Services supports many GIS, qualitative, and quantitative research software packages.
-We facilitate workshops on citations, literature reviews, and data access.
+The Libraries offers a range of services and classes that may be useful to Wagner students.
+We can facilitate workshops on conducting library research and literature reviews, while our Data Services supports many GIS, qualitative, and quantitative research software packages.
 We also have subject specialists in Health Sciences, Public Policy, and other disciplines germane to the Wagner curriculum.
 We are always happy to start a conversation with you.

-CITATION MANAGEMENT Organize everything you do using a citation management tool, like RefWorks, that lets you export, store, and organize all the literature you use, and processes your work and bibliographical entries, keeping your citations correctly correlated. guides.nyu.edu/citations
+Organize everything you do using a citation management tool, like RefWorks, that lets you export, store, and organize all the literature you use, and processes your work and bibliographical entries, keeping your citations correctly correlated.